szymon-hajderek/2D-Game-Reinforcement-Learning-Training-Environment/README.md

-# Reinforcement Learning Framework in C++17
+# Reinforcement Learning Sandbox

-A lightweight reinforcement learning framework in C++17, designed to experiment with training agent policies in a 2D environment.
-The framework provides an abstract agent interface and a minimal 2D game environment to test learning strategies.
+A lightweight reinforcement learning sandbox in C++17, designed to experiment with training agent policies in a 2D environment.
+It provides an abstract agent interface and a minimal 2D game environment to test learning strategies.

 The focus of the project:
  - Gaining deeper understanding of reinforcement learning fundamentals